bcdiaconu/klipper_config/README.md

 1. calculate the pressure advance by applying formula `pressure_advance = <START> + <measured_height> * <FACTOR>`
 1. under `[extruder]` section, add the resulted value eg: `pressure_advance: 0.0614`
 1. issue a `RESTART` command to restart the firmware

+## Slicer settings

+Travel Acceleration:

+* 7000 does not skip on X but skips on Y axis

 ## More Info